CopperEgg/apidocs/revealuptime/tags.md

 Show
 ----
-Show in-depth information about a single RevealUptime tag.
+Show in-depth information about a single Probe tag.

 Required Parameters: the tag of interest; in the example below, the tag is "atlanta_group".